mohseenrm/blog-v3/blog/content/buy_a_motorcycle.md

 The unholy bastard love child of sport and cruiser bikes.
 They usually have a tuned sports engine with stripped down fairings to reduce excess weight with a more upright seating position.
 These bikes are drop dead gorgeous with ample power for urban chariotting (*not an actual word, but should be).

+#### Touring

+These bikes are great for long distance traveller.
+If you ever wanted to ride across different countries and make friends along the way this type of motorcycle would be ideal.
+They generally have good low end torque and great weather protection, bigger fuel tanks and saddles.
+Before you head out, do get a pair of earplugs (sold separately).

+### Insurance

+This is **KEY** for make a good purchase.
+Do lookup the insurance for **you** and the specific make and model you are thinking of purchasing.
+Insurance providers often have a questionnaire to fill that will give you an estimate on how much insurance will cost you.
+My first purchase I made was without a license and no driving history making my monthly payment like buying a new nintendo switch ever month (not that I wanted it, but would have been nice).

+*Quick tip: in the states, if you are planning to purchase a high end sports bike, StateFarm offers insurance based on the pure cc's of an engine and not the brand.
+That's great for 1000cc+ Ducatistas because parts and repair for them are costly.*

+### Motorcycle Safety Course

 ---------

 Riding is exciting and even better is a mean machine to tear down those twisties.
 But before you swing a foot on motorcycle here's some boring stuff you have to get together before riding into the wind.